}

 2. Fidget Spinners and Cubes

-Fidget spinners and cubes offer multiple ways to fidget discreetly.
-They provide tactile engagement through buttons, switches, and rotating elements.
-Fidget cubes, in particular, are excellent because each side has a different activity - click, roll, glide, or flip - giving a child options to match their energy level.
+Fidget cubes and spinners offer multiple ways to engage discreetly in class.
+They provide tactile stimulation through buttons, switches, and rotating elements.
+Each side has a different activity — click, roll, glide, or flip — giving a child options to match their energy level.
+These are excellent fidget toys for kids that help channel excess energy while maintaining focus.

 3. Putty and Kneadable Clay